Coherent-Partners/spark-python-sdk/README.md

 ### Authentication

-The SDK supports three types of authentication mechanisms:
+The SDK supports three types of authentication schemes:

 - `api_key` (default: `os.getenv['CSPARK_API_KEY']`): indicates the API key
   (also known as synthetic key), which is sensitive and should be kept secure.